DenisPeskoff/QBASR/README.md

 LINK_TO_BE_UPDATED

 ## Code

-Code for the Deep Averaging Network and the Infromation Retrieval system is provided here.
-Additional data generation code can be found at https://github.com/DenisPeskov/QBASR_GenerateData
+Code for the Deep Averaging Network, the Infromation Retrieval system, and relevant visualizations are provided here.
+Additional data generation code (intended for a Slurm cluster) can be found at https://github.com/DenisPeskov/QBASR_GenerateData

 ## Data